gefeiliu723-star/gesture-structure-pipeline/README.md

 3. Configure environment variables or local paths for user-provided datasets
 4. Execute scripts sequentially following the pipeline order documented in `scripts/`

+## Architecture

+### Unified R–Python Architecture

+The pipeline utilizes a unified R–Python architecture via `reticulate`.
+By bridging YOLOv8 and MediaPipe directly into the R environment, the framework enables in-memory data transfer, ensuring a seamless flow from raw video to statistical modeling without the overhead of intermediate files.

 ## Ethics & Compliance